renatoathaydes/dartle-website/source/processed/tasks.md

 myTask.requires(const {'anotherTask'});
 ```

-> In most cases, task dependencies should be used.
-Task requirements are handy in a few cases, however.
-For example, when a task needs to
+In most cases, task dependencies should be used instead of requirements.

+Task requirements are, however, needed in a few cases.
+For example, sometimes a task needs to check the environemnt for things like
-  check if the environment changed before running, but shouldn't run unless its own inputs/outputs changed, you can add a task requirement
-  that checks the environment (which always executes if invoked, since it cannot have inputs/outputs) without forcing the other task to run
-  every time it's invoked.
+environment variables, or even determine the path of a binary that needs to be called.
+A task that does that must inherently run
+every time, since the environment can change and the only way to know if it did is by running the task.
+This kind of task is a good
+candidate for a task requirement.

+The task that depends on the environment is what the user actually wants to call, and the task
+shouldn't execute every time just because the environment may have changed.
+So, the task only executes if its own inputs/outputs
+change, but if it does, its requirement is also going to be invoked, allowing it to provide some information to the main task
+_off-band_.

+> See also [Task isolation](#task-isolation) for more information about how tasks can share data without using IO.

 {{end}}
 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "Task Isolation" }}
+{{ define sectionId "task-isolation" }}

 Tasks are likely to run in their own Dart [Isolate](https://dart.dev/language/concurrency#how-isolates-work).
 Whether
 they will, depends on CLI options, number of tasks running, and the environment (number of CPUs available).